ossf/s2c2f/specification/framework.md

 - A developer bypasses the official engineering pipeline to consume an OSS package with a known vulnerability

-All OSS artifacts must be consumed from trusted sources and through the official OSS consumption channels.
+All OSS artifacts must be consumed from organization-defined approved sources and through the official OSS consumption channels.
 The next step is to enable enforcement of the supply chain so that all artifacts that in any way impact a production service/release must come through the full supply chain.
 An example of enforcement is to reroute DNS traffic or configure builds to break if they try to consume OSS from untrusted sources.

 ### _Practice 7: Rebuild It_